 Expanding the Circle of Inclusion

 Over the years, supplier diversity began to include a broader interpretation of diversity, expanding beyond racial minorities to include women-owned businesses (WBEs), veteran-owned businesses (VBEs), LGBTQIA+-owned businesses, and disabled-owned businesses.
-Each of these categories is supported by an ecosystem of advocacy organizations and certifications that you can learn more about by clicking the links.
+Each of these categories is supported by an ecosystem of advocacy organizations and certifications.

 From Compliance to Strategic Imperative